getsentry/sentry-docs/src/collections/_documentation/data-management/advanced-datascrubbing.md

 * Define custom regular expressions to match on sensitive data
 * Detailed tuning on which parts of an event to scrub
-* Partial removal or hashing of sensitive data instead of just deletion
+* Partial removal or hashing of sensitive data instead of deletion

 ## Overview